 School bus tours for non-school purposes were reallocated to the school tour purpose.

 Next, the average number of trips per tour was derived for each access mode (walk access, park and ride, and kiss and ride) and tour purpose using the household survey.
-The implied number of transit tours from the on-board survey can be derived in a fairly straightforward manner by dividing the total transit trips by the 2011 HTS average trips per tour, by purpose and mode.
+The implied number of transit tours from the on-board survey could be derived in a straightforward manner by dividing the total transit trips by the 2011 HTS average trips per tour, by purpose and mode.
 This approach ensures that the estimate of trips per tour is completely consistent with the home interview survey and that the transit tour targets are consistent with the transit trip targets observed in the on-board survey.

-Further, the totals derived in step 3 were split into the different auto sufficiency segments based on the observed percentage of transit trips by tour purpose, auto sufficiency and access mode as implied by the on board survey.
+Further, the totals derived in step 3 were split into the different auto sufficiency segments based on the observed percentage of transit trips by tour purpose, auto sufficiency and access mode as implied by the on-board survey.

 Finally, the number of transit tours by transit access mode and auto sufficiency was held constant, and total tours for other modes were scaled to match the total number of tours generated in the model by tour purpose and auto sufficiency.
 This ensures that the total transit trips, which are based upon observed on-board survey data expanded to transit boardings, will be matched well when the model is applied.